SeunghyoKu/seunghyoku.github.io/about.md

 ---

 Hello!
-I am a student majoring in Seoultech now. :smile:
+I am a student majoring in IT Management at Seoultech currently. :smile: